expo/expo/docs/pages/guides/customizing-webpack.md

 title: Customizing Webpack
 ---

-When you run `expo start --web` or `expo export:web` the CLI will check to see if your project has a **webpack.config.js** in the root directory.
+When you run `npx expo start --web` or `expo export:web` the CLI will check to see if your project has a **webpack.config.js** in the root directory.
 If the project doesn't then Expo will use the default `@expo/webpack-config` (preferred).

 > This is akin to `react-scripts` & `create-react-app`.